stain/s11.no/content/2021/phd/community-roadmap-scientific-workflows/index.md

 ## Introduction

 Scientific workflows are used almost universally across scientific domains for solving complex and large-scale computing and data analysis problems.
-The importance of workflows is highlighted by the fact that they have underpinned some of the most significant discoveries of the past decades \[1\].
-Many of these workflows have significant computational, storage, and communication demands, and thus must execute on a range of large-scale platforms, from local clusters to public clouds and upcoming exascale HPC platforms \[2\].
+The importance of workflows is highlighted by the fact that they have underpinned some of the most significant discoveries of the past decades \[[Badia 2017]\].
+Many of these workflows have significant computational, storage, and communication demands, and thus must execute on a range of large-scale platforms, from local clusters to public clouds and upcoming exascale HPC platforms \[[Ferreira da Silva 2017]\].
 Managing these executions is often a significant undertaking, requiring a sophisticated and versatile software infrastructure.

 Historically, infrastructures for workflow execution consisted of complex, integrated systems, developed in-house by workflow practitioners with strong dependencies on a range of legacy technologies—even including sets of ad-hoc scripts.
 Due to the increasing need to support workflows, dedicated workflow systems were developed to provide abstractions for creating, executing, and adapting workflows conveniently and efficiently while ensuring portability.
-While these efforts are all worthwhile individually, there are now hundreds of independent workflow systems \[3\].
+While these efforts are all worthwhile individually, there are now hundreds of independent workflow systems \[[CWL 2021]\].
 These workflow systems are created and used by thousands of researchers and developers, leading to a rapidly growing corpus of workflows research publications.
 The resulting workflow system technology landscape is fragmented, which may present significant barriers for future workflow users due to many seemingly comparable, yet usually mutually incompatible, systems that exist.

 <table>
 <thead>
 <tr>
     <th>Theme</th>
     <th>Challenges</th>
     <th>Community Activities</th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <th>FAIR Computational Workflows</th>
 <td><ul>
 <li>FAIR principles for computational workflows that consider the complex lifecycle from specification to execution and data products</li>
 <li>Metrics to measure the “FAIRness” of a workflow</li>
 <li>Principles, policies, and best practices</li>
 </ul></td>
 <td><ul>
 <li>Review prior and current efforts for FAIR data and software with respect to workflows, and outline principles for FAIR workflows</li>
 <li>Define recommendations for FAIR workflow developers and systems</li>
 <li>Automate FAIRness in workflows by recording necessary provenance data</li>
 </ul></td>
 </tr>
 <tr>
 <th>AI Workflows</th>
 <td><ul>
 <li>Support for heterogeneous compute resources and fine-grained data management features, versioning, and data provenance capabilities</li>
 <li>Capabilities for enabling workflow steering and dynamic workflows</li>
 <li> Integration of ML frameworks into the current HPC landscape </li>
 </ul></td>
 <td><ul>
 <li>Develop comprehensive use cases for sample problems with representative workflow structures and data types</li>
 <li>Define a process for characterizing the challenges for enabling AI workflows</li>